Arches National Park with Kids: A Complete Guide

 Stop at several of the overlooks along the way to let your kids stretch their legs.
 We particularly love the following overlooks:

-• the La Sal Mountain Overlook, where you can get the best views of the mountains that tower of Moab,
+• the La Sal Mountain Overlook, where you can get the best views of the mountains that tower over Moab,

 • Courthouse Rocks Overlook, where your family can stand in the shadow of these massive red rock towers, and